neherlab/nextalign/README.md

 ### Feedback

 Do you find Nextalign useful?
-Tell us about it.
+Tell us about your use-case and experience with it.

 If you want to report an error, request a new feature, please open a [new Github Issue](https://github.com/neherlab/nextalign/issues/new).